benwatson528/intellij-avro-parquet-plugin/README.md

 ## Release Process

-To release a new version of the plugin:
+To release a new version of the plugin (where `x.y.z` corresponds to the version in `gradle.properties::pluginVersion`):

-1. Create a `release/x.y.z` branch (where the version corresponds to the version in `gradle.properties::version`,
+1. Create a `release/x.y.z` branch,
-2. Update the `changeNotes` in `build.gradle`,
+2. Update `changeNotes` in `gradle.properties`,
 3. Merge the branch into `master`,
-4. Create and push a tag (where `x.y.z` is the current project version):
+4. Create and push a tag:
    ```
    git tag -a vx.y.z -m "Create release tag vx.y.z"
    git push origin --tags